gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 ### Dataprep

 Bayesian Networks in general require that we discretize variables prior to fitting them to data.
-This can either be a shortcomig or a feature: it may make results more interpretable by business stakeholders.
+This can either be a shortcoming or a feature: it may make results more interpretable by business stakeholders.
 However, it introduces an arbritrary choice that may be hard to reason about and has a high impact on results.
 Personally, I think the scale is tipped to this being a **shortcoming**, as I think the interpretability gains do not compensate the introduction of an arbitrary choice.

 For simplicity, we perform quantile-based discretization, where all the features are discretized to `n_bins` bins.
 We also transform binary variables into strings, log1p-transform the target variable, and split data into `train` and `test` sets.